AdapterShack/jssl/README.txt

 Turn on verbose Java SSL debugging (the real reason this tool exists):

-   java -Djavax.net.debug=all -jar jssl.jar https://www.example.com
+   java -jar jssl.jar https://www.example.com --debug

 Open an interactive session on secure socket, so you can manually enter HTTP request: